Clean Water and Sanitation

 • Lakehead University has a Memorandum of Understanding with the International Institute for Sustainable Development - Experimental Lakes Area (IISD ELA) to foster collaboration and support for understanding impacts on freshwater systems.
 This includes Dr. Michael Rennie's Community Ecology and Energetics (CEE) Lab works with the IISD's ELA to conduct research with the aim of restoring the ecology of lakes negatively impacted by industry.
 The CEE Lab also researches the impacts of microplastics on our local watershed.
 This research supports the conservation of water quality in the region.

-• Lakehead University is a key partner in the Lake Superior Living Labs Network (LSLLN), a collaborative platform that facilitates partnerships between academic institutions, government and community groups.
+• Lakehead University is a key partner in the Lake Superior Living Labs Network (LSLLN), a collaborative platform that facilitates partnerships between academic institutions, government and community groups to co-create water-focused conservation projects.
 This network is dedicated to safeguarding the Lake Superior watershed, covering aspects related to water, land, food, climate, and energy.
 Throughout the year, the LSLLN hosts various events centred around the conservation and sustainable utilisation of water resources.
 These events include activities for World Water Day and initiatives that explore Indigenous connections to the Lake Superior watershed.

 6.5.3 Sustainable water extraction on campus